Kings Tower, Sheffield: Design and planning

 The design consists of a central 40-storey residential tower on the plot of land previously occupied by Primark in the Robinson's Building, which will be demolished to make way for the skyscraper.
 The adjacent Kings Buildings to the immediate east, currently occupied by an EasyHotel, will be retained and refurbished, with an area of the second floor of the building that is presently unoccupied being amalgamated into the Kings Tower residential scheme.

 Kings Tower is planned to contain 206 residential apartments.
 There will be a provision for retail space on the ground floor.
 King Street will be refurbished, retaining its pedestrianised market stalls.
 Sitting in a prominent location in the city centre on the edge of Castle Square at the head of both Arundel Gate and the High Street, Kings Tower will feature a curved façade on these two sides featuring large windows separated by narrow fluted columns of Portland stone.
 The remainder of the building, including much of the lower floors, will be clad in white brick slips to match, accentuated with smaller, randomly placed windows.
 The overall scheme is forecast to cost £40 million.

 Construction

 No formal start date for construction has yet been given, although a tentative start date of "summer 2022" and ending date of 2023 has been stated in planning documents.
+As of January 2025 work has not started.